itsmenisha/Facial-Expression-Recognition/README.md

 ---
 ## Usage

-- Open the Colab notebook and run all cells to train the CNN with the FER2013 dataset. with the gpu provdied in the runtime (change it )
+- Open the Colab notebook and run all cells to train the CNN with the FER2013 dataset with GPU.
 - Run the detection script with a connected webcam: bash''' python real_time_emotion_detection.py